 Paper is weak.
 In the face of a natural disaster of any kind, paper is liable to be irreparably damaged.
-Analog databases are acutely vulnerable, since paper is acutely susceptible to damage by fire, water or even simple exposure to the elements.
+Analog databases are acutely vulnerable, since paper is acutely susceptible to damage by fire, water, or even simple exposure to the elements.
 Most filing cabinets are neither fireproof nor watertight.
-In most cases you wouldn’t want them to be — some ventilation is needed to prevent humidity build-up that can lead to mold.
+In most cases, you wouldn’t want them to be — some ventilation is needed to prevent humidity build-up that can lead to mold.
 The consequence is that your paper records — and those of your clients — are easily destroyed by any natural disaster.

 Backing records up on hard drives is a step in the right direction, but isn’t an adequate substitute for managing records digitally.
 For example, a Baltimore law firm kept its records on a hard drive which was removed from the office nightly as a precautionary measure against floods and fires.
 In 2011, the drive, which held critical case information and medical records of 161 people, was lost.
-Situations like this are unsettlingly common and shed light on a universal need for higher standard for information safeguarding.
+Situations like this are unsettlingly common and shed light on a universal need for a higher standard of information safeguarding.

-Modern disaster recovery protocols use cloud-based records management (RM) to ensure that data is secured and backed up redundantly so that firms can quickly and thoroughly recover a disaster.
+Modern disaster recovery protocols use cloud-based records management (RM) to ensure that data is secured and backed up redundantly so that firms can quickly and thoroughly recover from a disaster.
 This way, no matter what natural calamities may occur, one’s information is never at risk.

 2. Data Security

 While the legal industry has largely been spared from headline-generating data breaches, some firms are at risk as a function of their work with high-profile clients.
-Traditional methods of storing paper records — file rooms and third party facilities — are not enough.
+Traditional methods of storing paper records — file rooms and third-party facilities — are not enough.
 For example, a thief needs only to pick a lock, steal a key, or copy a vendor’s security card to gain access.
 That’s before considering simple mistakes or oversights by authorized employees who might unintentionally compromise your records’ physical security.

 Storing records in a cloud-based records management platform is a safer way to ensure your data’s security.
 Records are encrypted both in transit and at rest, sensitive records can be individually password-protected, and access can be restricted to your corporate network, by role and user.
 Data breaches concerning digital records are easier to detect, and administrators can be quickly notified to take appropriate actions.